-The home being built is exceptional in many ways, as it recognizes that just providing a shelter bed is not an answer to homelessness.
+The shelter is built in many exceptional ways as it recognizes that just providing a shelter bed is not an answer to homelessness.
 In order to break the cycle, people need employment, positive social support and affordable housing.

-The twelve transitional housing units are a new component at the Cloverdale shelter.
-These studio units will provide a much needed housing resource for those who are ready to leave a shelter, but who still require social supports to help them stay housed.
-The onsite location of the transition housing will allow staff to sustain relationships and retain residents’ trust, which is important for those who require ongoing community referrals such as mental health services.
+The twelve transitional housing units are a new component at the Bill Reid Place.
+These studio units provide much needed housing resources for those who are ready to leave a shelter, but who still require social supports to help them stay housed.
+The onsite location of the transition housing allows staff to sustain relationships and retain residents’ trust, which is important for those who require ongoing community referrals, such as mental health services.

 Pets & Working with Animals

-The shelter will also be located close to the new City-operated Animal Shelter, which will provide volunteer opportunities for those interested in learning about animal care while at the same time providing a therapeutic and meaningful activity.
+Uniquely, the shelter is also closely located to the new City-operated Animal Shelter, which will provide volunteer opportunities for those interested in learning about animal care while at the same time providing a therapeutic and meaningful activity.

 About Bill Reid

-Mr. Reid embraced the problem of homelessness in Cloverdale, bringing the community together ten years ago to work cooperatively on a solution and ultimately inviting Options Community Services Society to open the present 10-bed shelter in an old Cloverdale farm house.
+Mr. Reid embraced the problem of homelessness in Cloverdale, bringing the community together ten years ago to work cooperatively on a solution and ultimately inviting Options Community Services Society to open the now replaced 10-bed shelter in an old Cloverdale farm house.

-Today, the farm house is aging and the need for beds exceeds available space.
-The Surrey Homelessness & Housing Society, together with the Cloverdale Business Improvement Association, have launched a capital campaign to develop a purpose-built shelter in Cloverdale named in honour of Bill Reid.
+In response to the aging farm house where the need for beds exceeded the available space, the Surrey Homelessness & Housing Society, together with the Cloverdale Business Improvement Association, launched a capital campaign to develop a purpose-built shelter in Cloverdale named in honour of Bill Reid.
 Mr. Reid would be pleased to see how his initial community-driven support for a shelter is sustained and an expanded purpose-built shelter will deliver more community benefit.